apantazi/RaceDotMap/README.md

 ## Part 2 - QGIS

-Read your shapefile into QGIS with "Add Vector Layer…" Next, randomly assign points to polygons with Vector > Research Tools > Random Points in Polygons.
+Read your shapefile into QGIS with "Add Vector Layer…" Next, randomly assign points to polygons with Vector > Research Tools > Random Points Inside Polygons.
 - Select the shapefile as your polygon layer.
 - Next to "number of points for each feature" click the button for data defined override, then under Attribute Field, select "black"
 - Click "run"